Mai Châu district: XXI century

+Geography

+Topography

-Mai Châu is a mountainous region located in Hòa Bình Province, approximately 135 km from Hanoi and 65 km from Hòa Bình.
+Mai Châu is a mountainous region located in Hòa Bình province, approximately 135 km from Hanoi and 65 km from Hòa Bình city.

 The east of Mai Châu borders Đà Bắc and Tân Lạc districts, the west and the south border Quan Hóa district of Thanh Hóa province, and the north borders Vân Hồ district of Sơn La province.
 Mai Châu's terrain is quite complex, divided by slits, streams and high mountains.

-According to the topographic characteristics, Mai Châu can be divided into two distinct areas: the low region (relatively flat terrain with fertile soil) and the high region (with many high and rugged mountain ranges).
+According to the topographic characteristics, Mai Châu can be divided into two distinct areas : the low region (relatively flat terrain with fertile soil) and the high region (with many high and rugged mountain ranges).

-Cultural overview
+The district covers an area of 520 km2.
+The district capital is the town of Mai Châu.
+The scenery attracts many tourists.

+Climate

+Demography

+In 2003, this rural district had a population of 48,570.
+Most of the district residents are White Tai people, the rest are Mường and Kinh people in almost balanced quantities.
+The number of other ethnic groups is negligible.

+Culture

 The Ban Lac people have Thai ancestors that settled in northwestern Vietnam.

 The two tribes, White Thai and Black Thai, settled in the same area and make up the largest ethnic population of the region.

 Architecture

 The Mai Châu area is well known for its stilt houses.
 The type of stilt houses, or pile dwellings, they construct are called Thai stilt houses and are made of bamboo and timber.

 These houses are elevated 10–12 ft off the ground to avoid water damage and shelter animals from the elements.